ariloytynoja/pagan-msa/examples/readme.txt

 PILEUP ALIGNMENT
 ================

-PAGAN can make so-called pileup alignments by adding the sequences in the order their appear in the input file.
+PAGAN can make "pileup" alignments by adding the sequences in the order their appear in the input file.
 This is not recommended for distantly-related sequences but can be useful for highly similar sequences that require alignment.
-This may be relevant e.g. in the analysis of overlapping NGS reads from the same locus; if the reads have been generated on Roche 454 or Ion Torrent platform, PAGAN's ability to model the homopolymer errors is especially useful.
+This may be relevante.g. in the analysis of overlapping noisy reads from the same locus; if the reads have been generated on Roche 454 or Ion Torrent platform, PAGAN's ability to model the homopolymer errors is especially useful.

-On pileup alignment the consenus sequence (the alignment of sequences included so far) and the next sequence to be added should overlap.
+Like in any alignment also in a pileup alignment the consenus sequence (the alignment of sequences included so far) and the next sequence to be added should overlap.
 PAGAN can include sequences that do not overlap but the region in between has to be bridged by other sequences and thus the order of adding the sequences can be important.
+If the sequences are from the same species, the option to reconstruct the consensus sequence (see below) can also be useful.